Thoughts on A Decade of Blogging

 (It’s also my wedding anniversary, so, you know, happy anniversay, Terry!
 I’m celebrating by writing a post about my blog, a.k.a. “my OTHER boyfriend”…)

 (I’m joking: we’re going out to dinner.
 Me and Terry, I mean, not me and the blog.
-I mean, the blog’s 10: it would probably prefer McDonalds, or Pizza Hut, or… I’m just going to stop pretending I have a clue what 10-year-olds are into these days, OK?)
+The blog’s 10: it would probably prefer McDonalds, or Pizza Hut, or… I’m just going to stop pretending I have a clue what 10-year-olds are into these days, OK?)

 So, ten years, huh?
 It’s kind of crazy, and it’s also kind of… not.
 I feel like I should be doing one of those photo shoots, where I’m carrying a bunch of balloons while walking along a deserted beach, in a ballgown or something.
 You know, the ones people do now, to celebrate their “first blog birthday” or whatever?
 (I should probably be worried that people celebrating their first blogging anniversary are already way more professional than I am after ten of them, but, as Scarlett O’Hara once said, I’ll think about that tomorrow…)